Tristia Harrison

-Tristia Adele Harrison (nee Clark, born February 1973) is a British businesswoman, the CEO of TalkTalk Group since May 2017.
+Dame Tristina Adele Harrison DBE (née Clark; born 26 February 1973), known as Tristia Harrison, is a British businesswoman, and was the CEO of TalkTalk Group from May 2017 to August 2024.

 Early life

 She was born Tristia Clark, and grew up in Radlett.
 She was educated at Watford Grammar School for Girls and St Albans High School for Girls.
 She studied history at the University of Kent, Canterbury.